yan9a/ceutil/README.md

 ## Linux Setup

 After cloning the repository, you can use the following command to install the library.
+It basically copies header files to /usr/local/include

     cd ceutil
-    ./ceutil.sh install
+    ./ceutil.sh

 If you encounter problems such as "bad interpreter" in running the script, especially when you copied the files from a Windows system, you can try to fix line end and change its mode to be executable as follows.